rit-k8s-rdma/-rit-k8s-rdma-dummy-device-plugin/README.md

 # rdma-dummy-device-plugin

 This device plugin is a dummy plugin.
-It
+It gives containers requiring RDMA access to the `/dev/infiniband` directory

 ## Build
 To build simply run: